Broadcast Product: Redefining Shape-aligned Element-wise Multiplication and Beyond: Optimizations

-Next, we applied CP decomposition (CPD), Tucker decomposition (TKD) \cite{tucker1966some,de2000best}, tensor-ring decomposition (TRD) \cite{zhao2016tensor}, and the proposed sum of BDs to a tensor $\tensor{W}$.
-The optimization algorithm was applied with various values of the rank parameters, and the signal-to-noise ratio (SNR) of the reconstructed tensors was evaluated.
-The number of model parameters and SNRs are shown in Figure~\ref{fig:exp_dimemsionality_reduction}.
-It can be seen that while the broadcast-based decomposition succeeds in achieving accurate approximation, other low-rank tensor decomposition models have difficulty achieving efficient approximation.
-Broadcast-based decomposition and low-rank tensor decompositions are similar in the sense that they are compact representations with few parameters, but the properties of tensors are significantly different.
+Next, we applied CP decomposition (CPD), Tucker decomposition (TKD) \citep{tucker1966some,de2000best}, tensor-ring decomposition (TRD) \citep{zhao2016tensor}, and the proposed sum of BDs to a tensor $\tensor{W}$.
+The optimization algorithm was applied with various values of the rank parameters, and the signal-to-noise ratio (SNR) of the reconstructed tensors was evaluated by

+where $\tensor{W}_0$ is a ground-truth synthetic or real tensor without noise (i.e., $\tensor{W}_0=\tensor{A} \boxdot \tensor{B} \boxdot \tensor{C}$ for synthetic) and $\widehat{\tensor{W}}$ is a reconstructed tensor obtained by TD algorithms.
+The number of model parameters and SNRs are shown in \cref{fig:exp_dimemsionality_reduction}.
+It can be seen that while the proposed BD succeeds in achieving accurate approximation, other low-rank TD models have difficulty achieving efficient approximation in synthetic data.
+In contrast, the results from real data suggest that the BD is intermediate between CPD/TRD and TKD.
+Although BD and TDs are similar in the sense that they are compact representations with few parameters, the properties of tensors are significantly different.